 Hybrid diesel-solar with solar tracking technology: Horizon’s Nullagine and Marble Bar Farms

-Horizon Power of Western Australia has partnered with SunPower Corporation Australia and PowerCorp to install the nation’s first utility-scale solar farm, and will feature Australia’s largest solar-tracking system, enabling it to take advantage of whatever sunshine falls on the site.
+Horizon Power of Western Australia has partnered with SunPower Corporation Australia and PowerCorp to install the nation’s first utility-scale solar farm which will feature Australia’s largest solar-tracking system, enabling it to take advantage of whatever sunshine falls on the site.
 The remote location of the towns necessitates maximum performance efficiency, including mitigation of the inevitable effects of voltage drop, which occurs when electricity is sent over long distances and is particularly a problem in small-scale electricity generation.
 The installation, consisting of about 2000 SunPower panels split between two sites in remote WA, has a capacity of 505kW, large enough to provide enough power for 3000 homes, or about 65% of the local daytime energy demand for the two towns.
 It also uses a SunPower T20 single-axis solar tracking system tilted at 20 degrees and yielding a 30% increase of power production compared to traditional fixed-tilt trackers.
 A hybrid diesel-solar installation was selected over a pure solar one in order to improve the reliability of electricity supply to the local area, which is too remote to be connected to WA’s electricity grid, centred around Perth.

 Locations of the Marble Bar and Nullagine solar-diesel generation plants